 During our Outdoor Sights & Sounds of Winter theme with Mother Goose Time, we covered the topic of ice.
-Simple materials like ice cubes, vinegar and baking soda offer a wonderful way for preschoolers to learn about physical science through hands on play.
+Simple materials like ice cubes, vinegar, and baking soda offer a wonderful way for preschoolers to learn about physical science through hands-on play.
 Science can, and should be, fun!
-My preschool group really enjoyed this fizzy ice science and sensory activity.
+My preschool group really enjoyed this fizzy ice science and sensory experiment.

 - Bowl or bucket